Disposable cup

 A disposable cup is a type of tableware and disposable food packaging.
 Disposable cup types include paper cups, plastic cups, and foam cups.
 Expanded polystyrene is used to manufacture foam cups, and polypropylene is used to manufacture plastic cups.

 As they are produced for single use, disposable cups and other similar disposable products constitute a major source of consumer and household waste, such as paper waste and plastic waste.
 It has been estimated that the average household discards around 70 disposable cups every year.

-108 billion cups are consumed in the US per year, and the UK uses an estimated 2.5 billion paper cups every year.
+In the United States, an estimated 108 billion cups are consumed per year, and the United Kingdom an estimated 2.5 billion paper cups every year.

 History

 The disposable cone-shaped paper cup was invented in 1908 by Lawrence Luellen, and in 1912 Luellen and Hugh Moore began marketing the Health Kup, another paper disposable cup.
 The Health Kup was designed to create a means for people to drink water from public water barrels without spreading germs, which occurred when people would use a common (shared) cup or a dipper to hold the water.
 The Health Kup was later renamed to Dixie Cup, and was named after a brand of dolls.
 Luellen and Moore later developed a disposable paper ice cream cup, which included lids with images of sportspeople, movie stars and animals.